Haunted Road

+Haunted Road (怨灵 (怨靈, Yuànlíng)) is a 2014 horror film directed by Yijan Tong and co-written by Hong Niangzi.
+The film is a co-production between China and South Korea, and stars Hong Soo-ah and Jiang Chao.
+The film revolves around a group of teenagers who went on a roadtrip being trapped by enchantment on a misty highway after witnessing a fatal car accident.

+The film was theatrically released in China and South Korea on 14 November 2014.

 Plot

 Seven friends: Xuelian, Zengliang, Huazi, Haojian, Ningmeng, Xiaotian, and Dudu, are on their way to attend a friend's wedding when they see the aftermath of a car accident on a highway.
 Instead of helping the victim, they move about their business until their car breaks down, forcing them to take shelter at a road stop.
 Throughout the film, Xuelian gives monologues about her friends: how unsympathetic they are to the victim, how they only view love through sex, and how they only reveal their inner feelings when they are in conflict.
 Seeing that nobody is at the stop, the seven decide to camp out for the night.
 Dudu, who is single and loves to eat, is dared to take a selfie across the road.
 When the lights turn off one by one, Dudu escapes to the service store as the ghost chases her.
 Xiaotian is bribed by Zengliang to take food and drinks, in the process stealing money at the counter as well as the savings of the car accident victim.
 While celebrating his findings, he is chased and killed by the ghost.

 Xuelian and Haojian decide to search for Dudu after a while.
 When Haojian professes his love for her, Xuelian ignores it so they can continue the search uninterrupted.
 They are joined by the lovestruck Ningmeng, who is in love with Haojian, while Zengliang and Huazi have sex in the garage.
 Xuelian, Haojian, and Ningmeng find Dudu's body at the cafeteria.
 Panicking, Ningmeng is left behind and killed when the ghost wraps tight cloths and clothesline wires around her.
 Zengliang and Huazi regroup with the other two after they discover Xiaotian's body in the restroom.
 Blaming Huazi for making the group not check the accident victim, Haojian tries to kill all of them and is able to injure Zengliang's knee, but is knocked out by Xuelian and left to die at the hands of the ghost.